Next Steps in 2017 for School Hours in Anne Arundel County

 - 2005: A Board of Education member says something to the effect of, “Oh, we know all the science.
 We don't dispute it.
 But we don't have the money.
 Find us the money, and we'll do it.”

-- January 2006: Several Board of Education motions to shift start times (varying from 15 minutes to high schools at 9 a.m., ranging in cost from millions of dollars to $0) fail to earn sufficient votes.
+- January 2006: Several Board of Education motions to shift start times (varying from 15 minutes to high schools at 9 a.m., ranging in cost from $0 to millions of dollars, respectively) fail to earn sufficient votes.

 - In 2007, a video of Anne Arundel County students sleeping in class is part of an attempt to petition President Obama regarding school hours.